Injured in a Vehicle Accident?

-- Bicycle Accidents – Accidents involving bicycles are usually due to a driver not being able to see a cyclist.
+- Bicycle Accidents – Accidents involving bicycles are usually due to a driver not paying attention or being able to see a cyclist.
 This could be for a variety of reasons including driver inattentiveness or failure to stop or yield.
 A cyclist can add certain safety equipment to a bicycle in order to help with visibility such as reflectors and front and/or rear lights.
 However, even if you take the proper precautions, accidents still happen.

 - Commercial Vehicle Accidents – These types of motor vehicle accidents involve commercial vehicles such as semi-trucks and box trucks.
 They are among some of the most serious accidents on the road, usually resulting in severe injury and — in worst case scenarios — wrongful death.
-If you have been injured or have lost a loved one in a commercial vehicle accident in the Philadelphia area, our Pennsylvania vehicle accident lawyer, has extensive knowledge of local and federal highway safety laws that will help ensure that you receive the compensation that you deserve.
+If you have been injured or have lost a loved one in a commercial vehicle accident in the Philadelphia area, our Pennsylvania vehicle accident lawyer has extensive knowledge of local and federal highway safety laws that will help ensure that you receive the compensation that you deserve.

-Have Questions?
+Have Questions About Your Motor Vehicle Accident?
 Schedule a Complimentary Consultation

 If you are an injured victim of a negligent motor vehicle accident, then you are likely — and understandably — overwhelmed and unsure of what steps to take next.
 Know that you have rights and legal options.
 You may be entitled to compensation for past, present and future damages.